131st Separate Motor Rifle Brigade: Second World War combat history

 The division began the war in the Transcaucasian Military District with the 40th Rifle Corps alongside the 31st Rifle Division.
 During the war the division was at various times serving as part of the 46th, 37th, 56th, Separate Coastal, 69th, 18th, 5th Guards Army and 60th Armies.
 The division took part in the Battle of the Caucasus.
-The division participated in the fighting for Feodosiya, Tuapse, in the Kuban and Taman Peninsula, and Krakow.
+The division participated in the fighting for Feodosiya, Tuapse, in the Kuban and Taman Peninsula, and Kraków.